libbyshoop/csinparallel/modules/GPUProgramming/source/CUDA2D/CUDA2D.rst

 Global Memory Version
 #####################

 Starting from this example, we will look at the how to solve problem in two-dimensional domain using two-dimensional grid and block.
-As we know, threads can be organized into multi-dimensional blocks and blocks can also be organized into multi-dimensional grid.
-This feature in CUDA architecture enable us to create two-dimensional or even three-dimensional thread hierarchy and solve two or three-dimensional problems more easily and more efficient.
+As we know, threads can be organized into multi-dimensional block and blocks can also be organized into multi-dimensional grid.
+This feature in CUDA architecture enable us to create two-dimensional or even three-dimensional thread hierarchy so that solving two or three-dimensional problems becomes easier and more efficient.

 In this example, we will do the Square Matrix Multiplication.
-Two input matrices of size Width x Width are M and N and the output matrix is P with the same size.
+Two input matrices of size *Width x Width* are M and N. The output matrix is P with the same size.
 If you have learned linear algebra before, you will know that the output of two square matrices multiplied together is a square matrix of the same size.
 For example, to calculate entry (A,B) in the output matrix, we need to use row A in one input matrix and column B in another input matrix.
 We first take the left most element in row A and multiply it by top element in column B. Later, we take the second left element in row A and multiply it by second top element in column B. We do this for all the elements in row A and column B, and then we get the sum of products.
-The results will be the value at entry (A,B).
+The result will be the value at entry (A,B) in the output matrix.
 As you can see, this kind of operation is highly paralleled, make it perfect for us to use CUDA.
 We do this by assigning each entry in output matrix a thread of its own.
 This thread will fetch the data and do all the calculations.
 It will later on write back the result to the out put matrix.

 Matrix Multiplication with Global Memory source file:
 :download:`MM-GPU-GM.cu <MM-GPU-GM.cu>`

 The Device Code
 ***************